Why is learning to code so difficult? (+ how to make it easier)

 Or maybe you're one of the people who start learning the topics in a less than ideal order and struggle to understand things that you should already know.

-Example: skipping JavaScript fundamentals and jumping right to learning a framework like React, Vue, or Angular.
+Skipping JavaScript fundamentals and trying to learn a framework like React, Vue, or Angular, without the prior JS knowledge.

-There isn't a "perfect" order to learn things in but you can definitely make learning to code a lot easier by following the right roadmap.
+There isn't a "perfect" order to learn things in, but you can definitely make learning to code a lot easier by following a logical roadmap.

 Blog post image